Workshop program

 Selection of participants:

-- Three members of the ESO Committee will participate in the selection process of participants.
+- Members of the ESO Committee will participate in the selection process of participants.

 - Gender, countries, career-stage, and specialty balance will be preserved.